hovinh/hovinh.github.io/blog/_posts/2023-07-02-fourier-transform.md

 The first row, for example, given the two waves $$\boldsymbol{sin(\phi)}$$ and $$\boldsymbol{cos(2\phi)}$$, the integral of their multiplication, i.e. $$\boldsymbol{\int_{-T/2}^{T/2} sin(\phi) cos(2\phi) dt} $$, is the summation of shaded area in the $$t$$-interval $$[-T/2, T/2] = [-5, 5]$$.
 You could notice that the positive side and negative side cover symmetrically the same amount of area, hence results in a total sum of zero.
 This holds true for the second example where $$\boldsymbol{\int_{-T/2}^{T/2} cos(\phi) cos(2\phi) dt = 0}$$.
 Lastly, $$\boldsymbol{\int_{-T/2}^{T/2} cos^2(\phi) dt} = T/2$$, again, can be shown in the figure.

-Even though they are examples, this does not lose generality for other such pairs with varying frequencies, as long as their frequencies are harmonics.
+Even though they are examples, this does not lose generality for other similar pairs with varying frequencies, as long as their frequencies are harmonics.

 ![Fig04](/assets/blog/2023-07-02/sin_cos2.png){:data-width="1440" data-height="836"}
 ![Fig04](/assets/blog/2023-07-02/cos_cos2.png){:data-width="1440" data-height="836"}